maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 ## Ordering Functions

-Given a state of a computational system, multiple matches are sometimes possible simultaneously.
+Multiple matches are sometimes possible to the same state of a computational system.
 For example, in the system below one can match any pair of numbers, many of which overlapping:

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & @